chainskills/resumeum/README.md

 ```
 truffle(development)> Resumeum.deployed().then(function(instance) {app = instance; })
 ```
-From now, you can use the variable **app** to interact with your smart contract.
+From now on, you can use the variable **app** to interact with your smart contract.

 ### List your accounts:
 ```